ihh/bracery/README.md

 It's heavily influenced by [Tracery](http://tracery.io/) (by [@galaxykate](https://github.com/galaxykate)).
 While not identical to Tracery,
-Bracery is close; it could be said to be an (unofficial) [dialect](https://en.wikipedia.org/wiki/Programming_language#Dialects,_flavors_and_implementations) or derivative with syntax influenced by [regular expressions](https://en.wikipedia.org/wiki/Regular_expression) and [Scheme](https://en.wikipedia.org/wiki/Scheme_(programming_language)).
+Bracery is close; it could be said to be an (unofficial) [dialect](https://en.wikipedia.org/wiki/Programming_language#Dialects,_flavors_and_implementations) or derivative with syntax inspired by [regular expressions](https://en.wikipedia.org/wiki/Regular_expression) and [Scheme](https://en.wikipedia.org/wiki/Scheme_(programming_language)).

 # Usage